 Facebook Conversions Defined

 Your Google Analytics are only reporting conversions that resulted from a direct referral.
-Even if you created a campaign using URL parameters to track the link used in your ad, Google only reports those conversions that happened in a straight line:
+Even if you created a The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve. using URL parameters to track the link used in your ad, Google only reports those conversions that happened in a straight line:

 User Clicked Ad > User Converted

 Facebook, on the other hand, is much more liberal in their conversion reporting.
 By default, they count either of the following as a conversion: